emnh/playground-pgg33cnf/statement.md

 Performance varies a lot depending on how densely populated the bitboards are, and that in turn depends a lot on the random seed they are initialized with.
 But you can expect 2-5 millions of iterations per 100ms, suitable for Smash the Code.
+Performance seems to be about same with and without target set to sse+avx.
+Default is without.
 Enough talk, here's to the code:

 ```C++ runnable
 #pragma GCC optimize("Ofast","unroll-loops","omit-frame-pointer","inline")